lichaozhy/cell-agent-home/docs/index.md

 <div class="mx-16 px-16">

-* **Upload and Analyze:** Click to upload your single-cell data file, then chat with CellAgent, providing necessary escriptions.
+* **Upload and Analyze:** Click to upload your single-cell data file, then chat with CellAgent, providing necessary descriptions.
 The more detailed your input, the better the results.
 CellAgent will finish executing through each step, displaying the results as it goes.

 * **Explore with Demos:** Click on our provided examples to quickly experience the impressive capabilities of CellAgent.
 * **Interactive Requests:** Through ongoing dialogue, you can continuously submit new requests, then CellAgent will try to meet your needs at all times